ebenefuenf/quma/README.rst

 * **tmpl_ext** (default 'msql') the file extension of template files (see section "Templates").
 * **show** (default False) print the executed query to stdout if True
 * **cache** (default False) cache the queries in memory if True.
-Other wise re-read each script when the query is executed.
+  Otherwise re-read each script when the query is executed.

 Connection Examples